umalabs/auditable-authorization/README.md

 The block possessor must be registered at the authorization server (public clients can use dynamic registration to become confidential clients).

-Each block contains four mandatory claims:
+Each block contains four mandatory records:

 * The random NONCE to prevent replay attack.
 * The timestamp of when the block was created.
 * The URI that identifies who created the block.
 * The MAC value of the last record from the previous block.

-Additional groups of optional claims (e.g., in JSON format) can be added at any time until the block is sent to the next possessor.
+Additional groups of optional records can be added at any time until the block is sent to the next possessor.

 #### *C. Verification*